 You don’t always have to take your pet on grand adventures to keep him happy.
 Much like human kids, pets just want to be around you and know they are loved!

 Ariana says, “when it's just me and the pets, I'll take the dog for an early run, or lay on the couch and cuddle with the cats after cleaning the house.
 I do my best to include them as much as the kids.
 And the kids do the same.”

 Just like your kids, your pets thrive when they have mental stimulation.
 Consider joining a local group or class where your pet can learn anything from basic obedience to agility!
 Learning new skills and having goals to achieve make your pet more confident and happy, and the brainpower he has to expend tires him out as well!
-If a group class doesn’t fit your schedule or budget, you can always work one-on-one with your pet.
+If a group class doesn’t fit your schedule or budget, you can always work one-on-one with your pet with training tune-ups.
 Even spending ten minutes twice a day practicing commands can make a big difference.
 The great bonus?
 You get a well-mannered pet out of it!

 It’s also never too early to teach the kids how to care for your pets.
 Even young children can scoop food into a bowl or tell you if the water needs refilling, while older kids can take complete responsibility: “I make sure the kids take extra time in the morning to double check that their animals have clean, fresh water and food,” says Amy.

+Bonding between your children and their pet is a very important part of owning an animal.
 When it’s time for homework, include the pets!
 Your kids might find it nice to have some quiet company to practice their reading, math, or language skills with.
 This works especially well with kids who are shy or in need of a confidence boost!
 Play time with pets can also be a great incentive, so you can use them as a motivator/reward (ie. “if you finish your spelling homework, you can play fetch with Harley for 5 minutes”).